5 min read

 Another cause of sympathetic overactivity is oxidative stress in the neurons.
 Oxidative stress is damage caused by free radicals, or reactive oxygen species (ROS).
 ROS are a natural by-product of oxygen metabolism, and our bodies usually produce enough natural antioxidants to prevent damage.
 Excess leptin in the body can increase ROS levels and cause oxidative stress, stimulating increased sympathetic activity.

 Finally, chronic stress is also a major cause of sympathetic overactivity.
-Chronic stress may accumulate from many sources, so it is crucial to reduce or eliminate stressors wherever possible.
+Chronic stress may accumulate from many sources, so reducing or eliminating stressors is crucial.
 The sympathetic nervous system can also become overactive with aging.

 Our bodies tend to be in fight-or-flight mode more than necessary, so we generally want to focus on reducing sympathetic activity.
 We can achieve this by targeting the sympathetic system directly or increasing parasympathetic activity to shift the balance in the autonomic nervous system.